-- Located approximately 25 kilometres southeast of Swift Current.
+- Located about 25 kilometres southeast of Swift Current.

-- Each of the 83 Vestas V80 wind turbines generate up to 1.8 MW of power.
+- Each turbine produces 1.8 MW of power.

-- Each wind turbine rotor is 80 metres in diameter and weighs 35 tonnes.
+- Each turbine tower is 67 meters tall and weighs 117 tonnes.
+While the rotor is 80 meters in diameter and weighs 35 tonnes.

-- Supply and installation of wind turbines completed by Vestas-Canadian Wind Technology, Inc.
+- Supplied and installed by Vestas-Canadian Wind Technology, Inc.

-- All towers were manufactured by Hitachi Canadian Industries Ltd. In Saskatoon.
+- Manufactured by Hitachi Canadian Industries Ltd. in Saskatoon.

-- The Government of Canada provided approximately $54 million in funding over 10 years through the Wind Power Production Incentive (WPPI) program.
+- The Government of Canada has provided about $54 million in funding over 10 years.
+This is through the Wind Power Production Incentive (WPPI) program.

-Our designated point of interest is the best place to see the Centennial Wind Power Facility in operation.
-It’s located on grid road #628 near the northern tip of the facility.
-For your own safety, and out of respect for local landowners, please do not trespass on private property where the wind turbines are located.
+For your safety, and out of respect for local landowners, please don’t trespass on private property where the turbines are located.